 The Board of Directors believe that the fair value of the currency derivatives falls within Level 2 in the fair value hierarchy described above.
-The fair value of the EIB transaction falls within Level 3 in the fair value hierarchy due to the unobservable inputs used in the valuation which include discount rate and timing and amounts of cash flows.
+The fair value of the EIB transaction and the Credit Assets falls within Level 3 in the fair value hierarchy due to the unobservable inputs used in the valuation which include discount rate, timing and amounts of cash flows and performance of the underlying loan portfolios.
+Refer to notes 4 and 5 for the movement on these financial instruments during the year.